Preparing graduates for lives of service

 If you are interested in pursuing this fast-track option, we ask that you submit an Interest Form and contact Karen Eddins to set up an appointment to meet.
 It is important that you fill out the Interest Form as soon as possible, so that we can help you stay on track with the courses you'll need in order to participate in the fast-track program.

-During your junior year, you will be required to fill out the Approval Form in order to request permission to enroll in Master of Social Work courses during your senior year.
+During your junior year, you will be required to fill out the Application Form in order to request permission to enroll in Master of Social Work courses during your senior year.

 Students must first be admitted to Samford University.
 To apply, go to samford.edu/admission.
 Students must then meet the following requirements: